tonytw1/whakaoko/README.md

 # Whakaoko (verb. to listen)

 A service for aggregating 3rd party content from a variety of sources (RSS / Twitter) into an easy to consume local JSON or RSS feed.

-Provides a local API for applications to consume the aggregated content via a single HTTP/JSON interface.
+Provides a [local API](src/main/resources/static/openapi.json) for other applications to consume the aggregated content via a single HTTP/JSON interface.

 ![Screenshot of an aggregated channel of RSS feeds](channel.png)